Marty Jertson

 Marty Jertson (born August 24, 1980) is an American professional golfer.

 Jertson was born in Gallup, New Mexico.
 He played college golf at the Colorado School of Mines where he was an All-American in 2002.
 He turned professional in 2002.

 Jertson is a member of the Southwest section of the PGA of America, which contains Arizona and Clark County, Nevada.
-He is the Director of Product Development for Ping, is credited with the design of many of the company's golf clubs, and is listed on over 125 patents.
+He is the Vice President of Fitting & Performance for Ping, is credited with the design of many of the company's golf clubs, and is listed on over 125 patents.
 As a golf equipment manufacturer, Jertson is classified as an A-19 member.

 Jertson finished 82nd at the 2019 PGA Championship, last of those who made the cut.
 It was his fourth time playing in the tournament.
-He has also played multiple times in the Shriners Hospitals for Children Open as winner of a qualifier for Southwest PGA professionals.
+He has also played the Phoenix Open and made multiple appearances at the Shriners Hospitals for Children Open as winner of qualifiers for Southwest PGA professionals.
+Jertson also played in the 2020 U.S. Open via his 2019 PGA Professional Player of the Year ranking after the COVID-19 pandemic radically altered the field.